 If the program has no errors in it, you will see a “>>>”, which means the program is executed successfully.
 By this time you should see the LED blinking three times.
 If there were any errors in the program, the execution tells to correct it.
 Once the error is corrected execute the program again.

-We will see the PYTHON program Code for LED Blinking, in detail, below.
+Complete PYTHON program Code for LED Blinking is given below.

 import RPi.GPIO as IO # calling header file for GPIO’s of PI